salom18/Projet_programmation-/README.md

 ## Structure
 - In "trip_information_provider.py" you will find the whole script of our program.
 - In "packages.ipynb" you will find all the packages we used.
-- In "name_file" you will find all the functions we used.
-- In "name_file" you will find the code which allows to extract the cheapest hotel from the Hotels.com website
+- In "cheapest_hotel.ipynb" you will find the code which allows to extract the cheapest hotel from the Hotels.com website
-- In "name_file" you will find the code which allows to obtain the meteo of a specific city at specific dates.
+- In "average_temp.ipynb" you will find the code which allows to obtain the average temperature of a specific city in specific dates.
-- In "name_file" you will find the code which allows to obtain the tweets about a specific city.
+- In "tweetssentiment" you will find the code which allows to obtain the tweets about a specific city.
 <a name="Utilisation"></a>
 ## Utilisation
 The user must follow the following steps :